dancer1325/kotlin-website/docs/topics/collections-overview.md

 [//]: # (title: Collections overview)

-The Kotlin Standard Library provides a comprehensive set of tools for managing _collections_ – groups of a variable number of items (possibly zero) that are significant to the problem being solved and are commonly operated on.

-Collections are a common concept for most programming languages, so if you're familiar with, for example, Java or Python collections, you can skip this introduction and proceed to the detailed sections.

-A collection usually contains a number of objects of the same type (and its subtypes).
-Objects in a collection are called _elements_ or _items_.
-For example, all the students in a department form a collection that can be used to calculate their average age.
+* Collections
+  * == common concept | MOST programming languages (Java, Python)
+  * == group of items /
+    * variable number (>= 0)
+  * uses
+    * operate | it

+* elements OR items
+  * == collection's objects

+* Kotlin Standard Library
+  * provides
+    * set of tools -- for -- managing collections
+      * _Example:_ factory functions / create collections instances
-The following collection types are relevant for Kotlin:
+  * built-in collection types
+    * _List_

-* _List_ is an ordered collection with access to elements by indices – integer numbers that reflect their position.
+      * is an ordered collection with access to elements by indices – integer numbers that reflect their position
-Elements can occur more than once in a list.
-An example of a list is a telephone number: it's a group of digits, their order is important, and they can repeat.
+      * Elements can occur more than once in a list
+      * An example of a list is a telephone number: it's a group of digits, their order is important, and they can repeat.
+    * _Set_
-* _Set_ is a collection of unique elements.
-It reflects the mathematical abstraction of set: a group of objects without repetitions.
-Generally, the order of set elements has no significance.
-For example, the numbers on lottery tickets form a
+      * is a collection of unique elements
+      * It reflects the mathematical abstraction of set: a group of objects without repetitions
+      * Generally, the order of set elements has no significance
+      * For example, the numbers on lottery tickets form a
       set: they are unique, and their order is not important.
+    * _Map_ OR _Dictionary_
-* _Map_ (or _dictionary_) is a set of key-value pairs.
-Keys are unique, and each of them maps to exactly one value.
-The values can be duplicates.
-Maps are useful for storing logical connections between objects, for example, an employee's ID and their position.
+      * is a set of key-value pairs
+      * Keys are unique, and each of them maps to exactly one value
+      * The values can be duplicates
+      * Maps are useful for storing logical connections between objects, for example, an employee's ID and their position.
+  * | `kotlin.collections` package

 Kotlin lets you manipulate collections independently of the exact type of objects stored in them.
 In other words, you add a `String` to a list of `String`s the same way as you would do with `Int`s or a user-defined class.
 So, the Kotlin Standard Library offers generic interfaces, classes, and functions for creating, populating, and managing collections of any type.

-The collection interfaces and related functions are located in the `kotlin.collections` package.
-Let's get an overview of its contents.

 > Arrays are not a type of collection.
 For more information, see [Arrays](arrays.md).
 >